Stability of In-Context Learning: A Spectral Coverage Perspective: Robustness Extensions

 \subsection{Weak Dependence among Features (A4)}

-When $\{\phi_t(x)\}$ are not independent across $t$, we apply matrix concentration for martingale-difference or $\alpha$-mixing sequences (e.g., Tropp 2011, Paulin 2015).
+When $\{\phi_t(x)\}$ are not independent across $t$, we apply matrix concentration for martingale-difference or $\alpha$-mixing sequences .
 In this case, the effective sample size is reduced: if the mixing coefficient is $\rho \in [0,1)$, then the bound takes the same form as in Theorem~\ref{thm:robust_drift}, with $K$ replaced by $K/(1+\rho)$.
 Thus moderate dependence inflates the sample complexity by at most a constant factor.